How to Create a Strong Leadership Strategy

 A comprehensive leadership strategy translates these strategy drivers into specific action and should take the following 5 factors into account:

-- Quantity: How many leaders do we need?
+- Quantity of leaders needed, as indicated by current and projected formal leadership positions depicted on an organization chart (number, level, location, function, business unit, and reporting relationships).
+Ask: How many leaders do we need?
 What are the current and projected leadership positions on the org chart?
 What about informal leadership positions?

-- Qualities: What characteristics should individual leaders possess?
+- Qualities desired in these leaders (demographics, diversity, background, experience level).
+Ask: What characteristics should individual leaders possess?
 Who needs to be represented or included?

-- Skills and Behaviors: What skills, competencies, knowledge, and behaviors are needed to implement the business strategy and create the desired culture?
+- Skills and behaviors that are needed to implement the business strategy (knowledge base, leadership competencies, etc.).
+Ask: What skills, competencies, knowledge, and behaviors are needed to implement the business strategy and create the desired culture?

-- Leadership Culture: What are the key attributes of the desired leadership culture?
+- Desired leadership culture — including the leadership practices in use — to create the leadership culture, such as engagement of employees, accepting responsibility for outcomes, creating opportunities for others to lead, developing other leaders, and learning how to learn.
+Ask: What are the key attributes of the desired leadership culture?
 What leadership practices are essential, such as boundary-spanning, employee engagement, or creating opportunities for others to lead?